CognizantDS/AgenticSupply/README.md

 Are there any issues impacting shipment delivery ?
 -> Returns an issue for shipments going through Singapore.
 Prompts the user to reroute the shipment.

-Yes please, propose rerouting options for shipment id 43d5c725b1b144908e10573a6634c543.
-Please use the data of the shipment to directly propose new routes.
+Yes please, propose rerouting options for shipment id 441cbc3bc93243c9a4068377b984a279.
+With origin, the manufacturing site "Rayong Site", and destination, the customer facility "Henkel Facility".
 -> Returns 3 options and prompts the user to choose one.

-(Yes proceed directly to proposing rerouting options)
+NB : Choose a shipment id existing in shipment_db.json (or the one you generated during the chat)

 (Yes please, directly return to me the alternative routes.)

-(Please gather the information and directly propose the routes)

-Please place the shipment order for Route ID: 2
--> Asks for confirmation

-Yes I confirm.